saltstack/salt/doc/topics/slots/index.rst

     future releases

 Many times it is useful to store the results of a command during the course of an execution.
-Salt Slots is designed to allow to store this information and use it later during the highstate or other job execution.
+Salt Slots are designed to allow to store this information and use it later during the :ref:`highstate <running-highstate>` or other job execution.

-Slots extends the state syntax and allows to do things right before the state function be executed.
+Slots extend the state syntax and allows you to do things right before the state function is executed.
 So you can make a decision in the last moment right before a state is executed.

 Execution functions
 -------------------